Romeo and Juliet Balcony Scene

 This storyboard does not have a description.

-Sweet, so would I. Yet I should kill thee with much cherishing.
-Good night, good night!
-Parting is such sweet sorrow That I shall say good night till it be morrow.
+Sweet, so would i: yet i should kill thee wiht much cherishing.
+Good night, good night! parting is such sweet sorrow, that i shall say good night till it be morrow.

 Explore Our Articles and Examples

 Try Our Other Websites!

 – Search for School-Safe, Creative Commons Photos (It Even Cites for You!

 – Easily Make and Share Great-Looking Rubrics

 – Create Custom Nursery Art